mikelevins/bard/0.4/doc/bard.md

 As before, Bard sees a list and assumes it's a procedure call.
 It looks up `x` to find the procedure, and notices that there's no variable named `x` defined, so it can't proceed.

-Even if it could, `x` would have to have a value that is a procedure, and that still wouldn't get the result we want: it still wouldn't return a list of the symbols `x`, `y`, and `z`.
-So how do we do that?
+So how do we write a list of x, y, and z?

 That's what **quoting** is for.
 When you quote a value, you're telling Bard not to evaluate it.

     bard> 'x
     x

-Typing `'x` at the prompt tells Bard to returnthe symbol `x` itself, instead of looking up a variable named `x`.
+Typing `'x` at the prompt tells Bard to return the symbol `x` itself, instead of looking up a variable named `x`.

 We can do the same thing with a list:

     bard> '(x y z)
     (x y z)

-Quoting most values has no effect at all.
+Quoting most values has no effect; the result is the same as if you didn't quote them.

     bard> '5
     5